alvachien/acgallery/README.md

 The web app also provides the authority control over the album and photos.
 The identification upon user is hosted on another Azure application ACIdServer.

+### Structure of Project
+The project structure defined with two parts:
+ - src\  This the source folder contains the ASP.NET Core Project.
+ - gallerywebsrc\ This is the source folder contains the web app logic.

+### Deployment
+Previously, the project use the standard .Net Core deployment functionality plus the gulp for web app logic.

+After switch to @angular/cli, the project now use 'ng build' as a 'Prepublish' embedded in .Net Core deployment.

 ## Relevant API/App
 - AC ID Server [Github Project] (https://github.com/alvachien/acidserver) : an Identity service hosted in [Azure (will be obseleted soon) ] (http://acidserver.azurewebsites.net);